Like the internet, bugs are forever.

 How do I know if they’re pantry moths?

-First, make sure that you’re dealing with a moth, whether first glimpsed in its egg, larvae, (which looks like a wiggling worm), or adult moth stage, as you may also find weevils, beetles and other bugs in your pantry.
+To determine if you're dealing with pantry moths, first confirm the presence of moths at any stage—egg, larvae, (which looks like a wiggling worm) or adult moth stage.
+This is crucial as pantry pests can also include weevils, beetles and other bugs in your pantry.

 Once you’ve ensured that it's a moth, you must identify the species of moth.
 Though birdseed moths—also known as pantry moths and Indian meal moths—are the most common type of household pantry pest in the United States, there are also clothing moths and several types of house moths that can wreak havoc in your home.